joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

 People who want to take the data with them to other places, a USB stick is a good idea.
 All the user has to do is download my program, put it on the USB stick and set the vault directory as a directory on the USB stick.
 No more setup should be needed.
 The program should be able to run on Windows, MacOS and Linux so using the USB on most devices should not be an issue.
 Here is a data flow diagram showing how the user may handle the data:

 ![](Diagrams/usbUseExample.png)

+### Storing the files at home:

+People who may not need to travel as much with their data may just want to store their files at home, however if they want to take files to work/other places I will try to make it as easy as possible to do so.

+The user should be able to decrypt the files they need to a folder (possibly on a USB stick), or download files from the Vault to their mobile device.
+This is worse than just using the whole app on the USB stick as mentioned in the last section, as the files will not be encrypted once they are in the folder or downloaded onto the mobile device.